 With the elementary school's boiler and ventilation system in need of an overhaul, officials have spent more than three years looking at options including wood-fired and geothermal systems.

 "I came into a situation where boilers were on their way out," NewBrook Principal Chris Pratt said Thursday.
-"I felt the need to explore alternative options rather than just replacing the boilers we already have."

 Former school board member Kim Friedman, who still serves on an Energy Committee investigating the issue, said a primary goal was to "go as green as possible, but in a fiscally responsible way."

 Other goals, listed on a handout at Thursday night's meeting, included:

 -- Reduce or eliminate the school's carbon footprint.